Employment Violations In The Pharmaceutical Industry

 Laws also protect pharma reps in the field if their supervisor harasses them or creates a hostile work environment.

 Wrongful termination means firing someone for an illegal reason.
-Even in an at will state, employers cannot fire employees for acting as whistleblowers, for refusing to violate ethical rules, or for filing a discrimination or sexual harassment complaint.
+Even in an at-will state, employers cannot fire employees for acting as whistleblowers, for refusing to violate ethical rules, or for filing a discrimination or sexual harassment complaint.

 At-Will States and Wrongful Termination

-New York and New Jersey are both at will employment states.
+New York and New Jersey are both at-will employment states.
 However, employers still cannot fire employees for reasons that violate the law.
 For example, a pharma company cannot fire a representative because of his or her gender, race, religion, or national origin.

 Similarly, pharmaceutical companies in New York and New Jersey cannot fire employees as an act of retaliation.
-If an employee complains about sexual harassment or acts as a whistleblower, their employee cannot use that as cause to fire them.
+If an employee complains about sexual harassment or acts as a whistleblower, their employer cannot use that as cause to fire them.

 Learn more about wrongful termination protections.